Skip to main content

 Garden

-The Food Bank garden pairs food production for hunger relief with educational programming to promote healthy food choices and physically active lifestyles.
+The Food Bank garden pairs food production for hunger relief with educational programming.
+In response to the COVID-19 pandemic, classes transitioned from in-person to a virtual format.

 Advocacy